lsst-ts/observatory-ops-docs/Safety/index.rst

     note::
         This is a template file that is associated with a template directory structure.
 This note should be deleted when the section is properly populated

-This page provides procedures for the safety of personnel and equipment.
+This page provides quick-reference procedures for the safety of personnel and equipment.
+This does not replace the required safety orientation for summit personnel.

 .. toctree::
     :maxdepth: 2